Settlement permit

 Retirement provision

-In order to obtain a settlement permit, your old-age provision must be secured.
-You must therefore not only be able to prove that your livelihood is secure at the present moment, but also that it will be secure after you leave your profession.
+In order to obtain a settlement permit, your pension must also be secure.
+You must therefore not only be able to prove that your livelihood is secure at the moment, but also that it will continue to be secure in retirement.

-This is generally proven if you have paid at least 60 months of compulsory or voluntary contributions to the statutory pension insurance or you can prove expenses for an entitlement to comparable benefits such as a private pension insurance.
+This is generally proven if you have paid at least 60 months of compulsory or voluntary contributions to statutory pension insurance.
+Alternatively, it is also sufficient if you can prove expenses for an entitlement to comparable benefits such as private pension insurance.

-If you do not know exactly how many monthly contributions you have already submitted to the pension insurance fund, you can request an insurance history from the German pension insurance fund.
-This is also regularly sent to legally insured persons in accordance with Section 149 (3) of the German Social Security Code (SGB IV).
-This insurance history is also sufficient as proof for the authorities.
+If you do not know exactly how many monthly contributions you have already submitted to the pension insurance fund, you can request an insurance history from Deutsche Rentenversicherung.
+This is also regularly sent to people with statutory insurance in accordance with § 149 Para.
+3 Social Code VI.
+This insurance history is also sufficient proof for the authorities.

-Proof of sufficient pension provision can also be provided by the spouse or civil partner.
+As mentioned above, you can also provide proof of sufficient pension provision can also be provided by your spouse or partner.

 Language skills and knowledge of the legal and social order

 Level B1 falls under the so-called "independent use of language".
-A person with B1 level can understand the main points of a conversation on familiar topics, as long as spoken clearly and understandably, and is able to express himself/herself about them in a simple and coherent way.
+A person with B1 language level can understand the main points of a conversation on familiar topics, as long as they are spoken clearly and comprehensibly, and is able to talk about them simply and coherently.

-Proof of this language level can be obtained in various ways.
-One way to obtain a B1 language certificate is to take the Deutsch-Test für Zuwanderer (DTZ).
-The DTZ is a language test that was developed specifically for immigrants and serves as the final language section in integration courses.
-You can find more information about the DTZ here on the BAMF site.
+You can provide proof of this language level in various ways.
+One way to obtain a B1 language certificate is to take the German Test for Immigrants (DTZ).
+The DTZ is a language test that was developed specifically for immigrants and serves as the final language part of the integration course.
+You can find more information about the DTZ here on the BAMF website.

-• have been successfully transferred to a secondary school after the 10th grade
+• were successfully transferred to a secondary school after the 10th grade.

 Exceptions also exist if a B1 language level cannot be achieved due to mental or physical disabilities.